mmibbetson/mmibbetson.github.io/content/blog/betting_on_beam.md

 ## Summit

-There's so much more to be said about the BEAM, Erlang, Elixir, all of the amazing open source work being done with them, and the historical significance of their contribution to human communication.
+There's so much more to be said about BEAM, Erlang, Elixir, all of the amazing open source work being done with them, and the historical significance of their contribution to human communication.
 Far more than could reasonably be covered here.
-I feel so convinced of its importance and its very necessary place in the kinds of programs we write today, that I'm compelled to end on a variation of [Greenspun's Tenth Law](https://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule) when considering how we often try to replicate the benefits of the BEAM by duct-taping various external tools to together with YAML and bolting the resulting behemoth onto our programs:
+I feel so convinced of its importance and its very necessary place in the kinds of programs we write today, that I'm compelled to end on a variation of [Greenspun's Tenth Law](https://en.wikipedia.org/wiki/Greenspun%27s_tenth_rule) when considering how we often try to replicate the benefits of BEAM by duct-taping various external tools to together with YAML and bolting the resulting behemoth onto our programs:

-> "Every sufficiently complicated distributed program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of the BEAM."
+> "Every sufficiently complicated distributed program contains an ad hoc, informally-specified, bug-ridden, slow implementation of half of BEAM."